-- The front end mask must be removed if the vehicle sits longer than 5 days without being driven. - The front end mask must be thoroughly dry before storing away or reinstalling on the front of the coach. - When reinstalling the mask, be sure both the mask and the painted surface are free of debris to avoid damage by abrasion. - Failure to follow recommendations will void any paint warranty.
+The front end mask must be removed if the vehicle sits longer than 5 days without being driven.

+- The front end mask must be thoroughly dry before storing or reinstalling on the front of the vehicle. - When reinstalling the mask, ensure both the mask and the painted surface are free of debris to avoid damage by abrasion. - Failure to follow recommendations will void any paint warranty.